Best Watch Polishing Cloths

 The argument against polishing your watch is that over time, after numerous polishings – in particular, if executed incorrectly – your watch can start to lose its original lines and shapes.
 Ultimately, this will decrease the value of your watch and make it less appealing to collectors.
 But at the same time, it’s important to bear in mind that there are several catches to this idea.
 Firstly, the debate of polishing or not polishing will have the greatest effect on expensive collector’s watches.
 If you have a watch for a few hundred, the potential issue of overpolishing your watch won’t be as great.
 Furthermore, it also primarily applies to vintage watches where the condition is of utmost importance.

 Then there is also a difference between a polisher and a polisher.
 Not all watchmakers are created equal.
 Polishing a watch properly requires great expertise and knowledge.
 A skilled watchmaker will be able to polish your watch to perfection, without compromising the original shape to a great extent.
-Other watchmakers, on the other hand, may polish it incorrectly the first time, causing it to change it both finish and shape.
+Other watchmakers, on the other hand, may polish it incorrectly the first time, causing it to change its finish and shape.

 For collectors, the answer is often to not polish a watch.
-But for people, in particular, who are not obsessed watch nerds, the greatest importance is that the watch is in a nice condition, in the sense that it is absent from dings and scratches.
+But for people, in particular, who are not obsessed watch nerds, the greatest importance is that the watch is in nice condition, in the sense that it is absent from dings and scratches.
 And as a matter of fact, there are also watch enthusiasts who dislike scratches and dents on their watches, and will naturally polish them occasionally as well.

-One way to polish your watch is by using watch polishing cloths.
+One way to polish your watch is by using watch polishing clothes.
 With watch polishing cloths, you don’t need to take your watch to a watchmaker but can instead polish it from the convenience of your home.
 You will also be able to decide how much or how little you want to polish it.
 You also decide how you are going to polish it.

 What is a watch polishing cloth?

 A watch polishing cloth, also known as a metal polishing cloth, is a fabric (or similar material) cloth that has been impregnated with chemicals that will be able to polish your watch.
 Note that this is not the same as a regular cloth that is used to clean off dirt and grime for your watch.
-A polishing watch will instead have a polishing effect which enables you to polish away scratches on your watch.
+A polishing watch will instead have a polishing effect that enables you to polish away scratches on your watch.

 How to use a polishing cloth